Extreme Weather Procedures

 Bus students will be picked up an hour later than their normal time.
 Cory Staff will be at the school at the normal time of 8:30 to accept students at the front of the building, however, attendance will not be taken until 9:45 AM (so feel free to sleep in a bit and take your time!).
 IOWA STREET DROP-OFF WILL NOT BE OPEN UNTIL 9:30, so if you are planning on taking your child to school before 9:30, kindly walk them in to either the student entrance or the front of the building.

 - Recess: When it is 20 degrees or lower, we will have indoor recess inside the Auditorium.
 A G-rated movie will be shown to the students.
 Students will also have the choice to play Board Games in the Gym.
 Outdoor temps will be monitored utilizing the Weather Watch Safety Chart.
 On outdoor days, students not dressed appropriately for the winter weather will have the chance to call their parents to bring in appropriate clothing.

 - Winter Gear: Please dress your child in warm winter gear, as we only call indoor recess when it is extremely cold.
 Otherwise, you can assume your child will be outside playing in the fresh air!
-They will need coats, gloves, hats and any other outdoor winter clothing you see fit.
+They will need coats, gloves, hats, possibly snow boots, and any other outdoor winter clothing you see fit.

 DPS Winter Weather Information